Matroid Secretary via Labeling Schemes: The Labeling Scheme Framework

 \subsection{Algorithms via Improving Languages}

 In our framework, after skipping the elements arriving before $p$, we select an improving element if the sequence of different optimum sets we have seen (which correspond to the optimum sets at improving times) satisfies a property $P$, where $P$ is tailored to the specific matroid class and rank $r$.
 If $P$ holds when an element $e$ arrives, $P$ must guarantee that $\ALG + e \in \cI$.
-To analyze such algorithm, our main goal is to find, for every $e^*\in \OPT(E)$, a labeling scheme $\Lambda:=\Lambda(e^*)$ and a language $\cL \subseteq [r]^*$ such that, if $z \in [r]^*$ is the improving word in $[p,1]$ induced by the labeling scheme $\Lambda$, then $z\in \cL \implies e^*\in \ALG$.
-The significance of the objective comes from the fact that if the improving languages $\cL$ for several classes of matroids and that $\Pr[z \in \cL]$ is much easier to compute due to $z$ coming from a Poisson point process.
-In the following sections, we exploit this approach for laminar (Section \ref{sec:laminar}) and graphic (Section \ref{sec:graphic}) matroids.
+To analyze such an algorithm, our main goal is to find, for every $e^*\in \OPT(E)$, a labeling scheme $\Lambda:=\Lambda(e^*)$ and a language $\cL \subseteq [r]^*$ such that, if $z \in [r]^*$ is the improving word in $[p,1]$ induced by the labeling scheme $\Lambda$, then $z\in \cL \implies e^*\in \ALG$.
+The significance of this goal is based on the fact that $\Pr[z \in \cL]$ is much easier to compute due to $z$ coming from a Poisson point process.
+In the following sections, we exploit this approach for laminar matroids (\Cref{sec:laminar}) and graphic matroids (\Cref{sec:graphic}).